vmarcinko/art-of-programming/markdowns/first.md

 Yes.

 But the data can get corrupted due to bug (or hacker attack), so reader program still has to take care to validate the values when it reads them from somewhere.
 And we have description of data structure (car map in this example) in Word document.

-Would it be nice if reader progam would somehow **automatically** use this Word document to extract valid car data structure from it (allowed attributes, their types, optionality) and use it to check data validity?
+Would it be nice if reader progam would somehow **automatically** use this Microsoft Word document to extract valid car data structure from it (allowed attributes, their types, optionality) and use it to check data validity?

 Well, that would be **really hard**, practically impossible.
 Human eye/brain is good for understanding Word document content, but program don't know how to extract useful information from it because it's just a text.

-But we really want this **automatic data validation**, so, let's give up from Word documentation for a schema.
+But we really want this **automatic data validation**, so, let's give up from using a Microsoft Word for schema description.
 What about schema represented **as a data**, something like following for "car" and "person" data:

 ```json